Hermite trace polynomials and chaos decompositions for the Hermitian Brownian motion: Introduction

 The paper is organized as follows.
-After the introduction and a background section, in Section~\ref{Sec:Group} we discuss the kernel of the character $\chi_q$, define the multiplication and contractions on the tensor algebra of symmetric groups, and study their properties.
+In the background Section~\ref{Sec:Prelim}, we review in particular key properties of the symmetric group, and Gaussian Hilbert spaces.
+In Section~\ref{Sec:Group} we discuss the kernel of the character $\chi_q$, define the multiplication and contractions on the tensor algebra of symmetric groups, and study their properties.
 In Section~\ref{Sec:Fock}, we define the Fock space $\mc{F}_q(\mc{H})$, describe the kernel of the inner product, and list three chaos decompositions for this space for different choices of $\mc{H}$.
-In Section~\ref{Sec:Algebra}, we upgrade the algebra structure from $\mc{TP}(\mc{H}_{\mf{R}})$ to $\overline{\mc{TP}}(\mc{H}_{\mf{R}})$, define the Hermite trace polynomials $\I{\eta \otimes_s F}$ and the functional $\phi$, and prove conditional expectation and product formulas.
+In Section~\ref{Sec:Algebra}, we upgrade the algebra structure from $\mc{TP}(\mc{H}_{\mf{R}})$ to $\overline{\mc{TP}}(\mc{H}_{\mf{R}})$, define the Hermite trace polynomials $\W{\eta \otimes_s F}$ and the functional $\phi$, prove conditional expectation and product formulas, and note that the case $q = - \frac{1}{N}$ is isomorphic to that for $q = \frac{1}{N}$.
 We also study creation and annihilation decompositions on the Fock space, and three subalgebras which arise: the Gaussian subalgebra, the commutative subalgebra corresponding to pure trace polynomials, and the subalgebra corresponding to pure polynomials, which is not closed under conditional expectations.
 We finish the section by describing the relation to a construction by Bo\.{z}ejko and Gu\c{t}\u{a}.
-Finally, in Section~\ref{Sec:GUE}, we give some background on trace polynomials and the Hermitian Brownian motion, prove the isomorphism with the random matrix picture for $q = \frac{1}{N}$, and list several corollaries.
-We show that in the $q=0$ case, there is an isomorphism involving the free Fock space, and the case $q = - \frac{1}{N}$ is isomorphic to that for $q = \frac{1}{N}$.
+Finally, in Section~\ref{Sec:GUE}, we give some background on trace polynomials and the Hermitian Brownian motion, prove the isomorphism with the random matrix picture for $q = \frac{1}{N}$, including the description of the matrix entries of Hermite trace polynomials in terms of ordinary Hermite polynomials, and list several corollaries.
+For $q=0$, we note an isomorphism involving the free Fock space.
 We also describe the relation with Hermite polynomials of matrix argument.

-\textbf{Acknowledgements.} The first author has discussed various aspects of this project with a number of people.
-He is especially grateful to Todd Kemp, Andu Nica, JM Landsberg, Marek Bo{\.z}ejko, and Jurij Vol\v{c}i\v{c}.